dujanhung/trc/doc.md

 ◇
 ◙
 ◆
-my name is ▶a◀
+there are ▶a◀ dots.
 ◇
 ◘
 ◆
-name: ▶a◀
+dots-count: ▶a◀
 ◇
 ▲
 ```